APLMOOC/APLMOOC/docs/course/ch5/part4.md

 ^∧
 ^∧

-      ⍝ side to side, head to toe, first couple to second couple 3 2 1⍉PEOPLE
+      ⍝ first partner to second partner, head to toe, first couple to second couple 3 2 1⍉PEOPLE
 ⍣⍨
 ≢⌿